makersacademy/bowling-challenge/README.md

 * Finally submit a pull request before Monday week at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday week at 9am.
 And since next week is lab week you have a full extra week to work on this.

 ___STRONG HINT, IGNORE AT YOUR PERIL:___ Bowling is a deceptively complex game.
 Careful thought and thorough diagramming — both before and throughout — will save you literal hours of your life.

+## My User Stories:

+1. I want 10 frames per game
+2. I want to roll twice per frame
+3. I want each roll to be added to my frame’s total
+4. I cannot roll more than the sum of 10 in one frame*
+( * bonus points for strikes & spares calculated later)
+5. I want to be able to roll in the gutter (0 points)
+6. I want to be able to roll a strike (1 roll === 10)
+7. If I roll a strike, I want the sum of the frame after my strike to be doubled as a bonus
+8. I want to be able to roll a spare (1 frame === 10)
+9. If I roll a spare, I want the next roll (first roll in next frame) to be doubled as a bonus
+10. At the end of 10 frames, I want my total to be added up into a final score
+11. If I roll a strike in frame 10, I want 2 more rolls
+12. If I roll a spare in frame 10, I want one more roll

 ### Optional Extras